 If you wish to pay by bank transfer, please let us know and we will send you the account details by e-mail.

 If you wish to pay by credit or debit card we can accept GBP, USD, CAD, NZD, AUD, EUR only.
+We do not accept payment via AMEX.

 Please indicate how you wish to pay on the booking form.